 Postcards from Corfu, Greece

 Greece has been on my list to visit for aaaages!
-I always thought I’d need to go for a big chunk of team and travel around, but quickly changed my mind when Erica proposed a trip to Corfu!
+I always thought I’d need to go for a big chunk of time and travel around, I was searching online for things to do in Greece, which are the best islands or cities to visit and I really got myself excited!
+I saw so many tours available, Athens tours really caught my eye, especially being the capital of Greece!
+However when Erica proposed a trip to Corfu, I jumped at the idea!

 We flew with Easyjet to Corfu from Gatwick.
 Of course the flights that head that way are all the reeeeally early flights.
 Like 5.50am take off early.
 Basically makes it impossible to go on the day so we stayed the night at the Bloc hotel beforehand.
 It’s a handy hotel in the terminal and has an awesome view of all the planes taking off right outside your window.